mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Phase 1 of your treatment begins when you meet your Outpatient BMT team on or around Day −30 and runs all the way up to the start of your chemotherapy.

-### One Page Summary of This Phase
+### Phase 1 - Summary and Checklist
 In this phase you'll make preparations for your transplant; practically, physically and emotionally.
 This will be a very busy time for you and your family.

-We will describe each of the key things that will happen in this phase later in this section, but in summary:
+Here is a list of things that will happen, and things that you need to do, in Phase 1.
+You can check off items as you go along:

+* Learn about your Transplant - Read this guide in full at least once, along with the accompanying information at the back.
+* Make a list of Questions - Make a note of anything that you don't understand about your transplant, anything in the guide that isn't clear, and any other questions you have.
-* Meeting your Team - You will meet your doctor and members of the Outpatient BMT team
+* Meet your Team - Meet your doctor and members of your healthcare team.
+Take this time to ask about your treatment and ask them to answer your questions.
+* Choose a Caregiver - Identify a family member or friend to act as your caregiver.
+Make sure they understand what the role entails and give them a copy of this guide.
+Ask them to read the guide in full at least once.
-* Getting Financial Clearance - You will work with your Financial Counselor and your insurance company to make sure your treatment and medications are covered.
+* Get Financial Clearance - Meet your Financial Counselor and speak to your insurance company.
+Make sure your outpatient stem cell transplant and medications are covered.
-* Read the Outpatient Autologous Stem Cell Transplant Guide
-* Speak with your physician or your nurse practitioner about your fertility options
+* Make Decisions about your Fertility - Speak with your healthcare team about your fertility options and take measures to preserve your fertility.
-* Choosing a Caregiver - You'll identify a family member or friend to act as your caregiver
+* Arrange Childcare - Your children cannot stay with you at the hotel or apartment during your outpatient transplant.
+You should make arrangements for them to be cared for while you are receiving your treatment.
+* Arrange Pet Care - Your pets cannot stay with you during your transplant so make arrangements for them.
-* Orientation - You and your caregiver will attend a group online orientation for Autologous Stem Cell Transplant patients.
-Your BMT Nurse Coordinator will provide more information about the orientation)
+* Attend Orientation - Attend the online orientation for Outpatient Autologous Stem Cell Transplant patients.
+Ask your BMT Nurse Coordinator for details.
-* Preparing for Side Effects - You will make decisions about your fertility, about wearing a wig and other issues related to the side effects of chemotherapy
-* Pre-Transplant Evaluation - You'll undergo a series of medical tests
+* Pre-Transplant Evaluation - You'll undergo a series of medical tests.
+Your BMT Nurse Coordinator will talk you through the schedule for these tests.
-* Lodging - You'll move into a hotel or apartment near to MSKCC.
+* Arrange Housing - The BMT Nurse Coordinator will make arrangements for you to stay at a local hotel or apartment and will give you details.
+* Arrange transportation - <span class="outstanding">Check</span>
-* Nutrition - You will consult with a dietitian to review special diet requirements and safe food handling
+* Understand Nutrition - Meet with a dietitian to review special dietary requirements and safe food handling
+* Learn about the Temperature and Fluid Log - You and your caregiver will be learn how to take your temperature, record how much you drink and how to write this information down in a diary
-* Social Work - You will meet with a social worker who will explain the psychological, emotional and financial support services offered by the social work team
+* Social Work Consultation - Meet with a social worker who will explain the psychological, emotional and financial support services offered by the social work team
-* Catheter - Your central venous catheter will be inserted
+* Have your Catheter Inserted - You will visit our interventional radiology department and a central venous catheter will be inserted into your chest wall
+* Mobilization - You will give yourself injections of a medication to increase the number of stem cells in your bloodstream
-* Harvesting - Your stem cells will be collected and stored
+* Harvesting - You will visit our blood donor and your stem cells will be harvested from your bloodstream

-### Checklist (Merge with Summary above, repetition)
-<p class="outstanding">Merge</p>

 <p class="outstanding">This will be a checkable list - circles where the patient and the caregiver can check-off items.
 We need to validate this list and add anything else we think is relevant.</p>

-Before your outpatient treatment starts, there are a number of arrangements to make and options to consider.
-You can use this as a checklist to keep track of your progress.

-* Read this guide in full at least once, along with the accompanying information and guides.
-Make note of anything that isn't clear, isn't answered, and any other questions you have.
-* Meet with the representative from Patient Financial Services (PFS) and talk to your health insurance company.
-Check your coverage for an outpatient bone marrow transplant and your prescription drug coverage.
-* Choose a caregiver and make sure they understand what the role entails.
-* Give your caregiver a copy of this guide and ask them to read it in full at least once
-* Attend the online orientation for Outpatient Autologous Stem Cell Transplant patients.
-Ask your BMT Nurse Coordinator for details.
-* Arrange transportation to bring you from your home to your lodging
-* If you have children, arrange for childcare
-* Arrange for pet care
-* Receive a thermometer from your healthcare team.
-Your caregiver will learn how to  to accurately take your temperature with it
-* Make an appointment with a fertility specialist to discuss the impact of your treatment on your ability to have children in the future.
-* Think about whether you'd like to cut your hair
-* Visit a wig store if you decide to wear a wig
-* Purchase a tote bag or rolling bag to carry your supplies to clinic every day
-* Make a list of questions that you would like to ask about the your treatment.
-* Talk through your list of questions with your caregiver and your healthcare team

 ### Meeting Your Team
-When does it happen: Around Day −30.
-<p class="outstanding">To be written</p>
+On or around Day −30 you'll meet with your attending physician and other members of your healthcare team.
+Your attending physician will explain the type of treatment you'll undergo and will talk through the likely treatment plan.
+The treatment plan is the specific plan for your treatment that takes into account your disease, overall health and other factors.
+The treatment plan will be refined as you undergo pre-transplant tests.

+<p class="question">I don't have a great understanding of this.
+I know that there is an initial meet and greet and then a more detailed follow up - but that sometimes they are the same meeting.
+A little insight would be greatly appreciated.</p>

 ### Choosing Your Caregiver
 One of the most important steps as you prepare for your transplant is choosing your caregiver.
 This person is usually a family member or a close friend and will be an important part of your healthcare team.
 Your caregiver will be responsible for a lot of the day to day medical, practical, emotional support you need during your outpatient transplant.